-Located in the rural high desert of Southern California, 126 miles from Los Angeles and 144 miles from Las Vegas, Silver Valley Unified School District educates nearly 2,200 students in grades transitional-kinder through twelve.
-Covering an area of 3,200 square miles, the district serves the communities of Calico, Daggett, Fort Irwin, Ludlow, Newberry Springs, and Yermo.
+Located in the rural high desert of Southern California,126 miles from Los Angeles and 144 miles from Las Vegas, Silver Valley Unified School District educates nearly 2,200 students in grades kindergarten through twelve.
+Covering an area of 3.200 square mites, the district serves the communities of Calico, Daggett, Fort Irwin, Ludlow, Newberry Springs, and Yermo.

 The district is comprised of seven school sites including three elementary schools, two middle schools, one comprehensive high school, and an alternative education center.
-The alternative education center is made up of four schools and includes Calico High School, Silver Valley Academy, Silver Valley Community Day School, and Silver Valley Adult Education all at one location
+The alternative education center is made up of four schools and includes Calico High School, Silver Valley Academy, Silver Valley Community Day School, and Silver Valley Adult Education all at one location.

-Located in a rural country area 25 miles East of Barstow, Newberry Springs School served 105 transitional kindergarten through fifth grade students on a traditional calendar schedule during the 2016-17 school year.
+Located on the Fort Irwin National Training Center, Tiefort View Intermediate School serves an average of 400 third through fifth grade students on a traditional calendar schedule during the 2018-2019 school year.